2017-2018 Catalog > Graduate Studies > Graduate Academic Programs and Fields of Study > Biomedical Science, M.S.

 The courses are taught in the evenings, thus, the program offers an alternative to conventional graduate education for those who work full time.

 Applicants will be accepted into the program based on selection criteria that include undergraduate coursework, grade point average, area of research interest and experience.
+Relevance of the undergraduate degree is considered.
+Priority is given to students who majored in biology, biochemistry or chemistry.
+Undergraduate coursework required includes completion of the the following with a grade of B or better: microbiology, organic chemistry, pre-Calculus, upper level genetics (equivalent to Hood's BIOL 316), and cell biology (equivalent to Hood's BIOL 339).
 All official transcripts must be submitted.
-Undergraduate coursework required includes: microbiology, organic chemistry, pre-Calculus, upper level genetics (equivalent to Hood’s BIOL 316) and cell biology (equivalent to Hood’s BIOL 339).
 In addition, an essay that discusses the student’s work experience and future goals is required.

 For additional admission information, see Graduate Admission.

 The program in biomedical science is administered within the Department of Biology by the director of the Biomedical Science Program, assisted by an Advisory Council and Administrative Committee for Biomedical Science.